PenaflorPhi/subsgen/README.md

 ## Configuration

 Running with `--save-config` saves your settings to `~/.config/subsgen/config.json`.
-These will be used as defaults on subsequent runs and can be overridden by passing arguments explicitly.
+These will be used as defaults on subsequent runs and in the GUI, and can be overridden by passing arguments explicitly.

 ## License

 MIT